scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 Restart the monitoring stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You need to stop the monitoring stack and run the ``start-all.sh`` command with an additional flag:
+You need to stop the monitoring stack and run the ``start-all.sh`` command with an additional flag (The 365d retention time used here is used only as an example):

-``-b "--storage.tsdb.allow-overlapping-blocks"``
+``start-all.sh -d data_dir -b "--storage.tsdb.allow-overlapping-blocks --storage.tsdb.retention.time=365d"``

 Create the data files
 ^^^^^^^^^^^^^^^^^^^^^^^^^